ArmanKhanTech/DailyDoze/README.md

 <h3>9.
 Survey :</h3>
 <ul>
   <li>
-    <p>This app conducts survey for future improvement using the data provided by users.</p>
+    <p>This app conducts survey for future improvement using the data provided by the users.</p>
   </li>
   <li>
-    <p>The survey page also features the auto-location feature.</p>
+    <p>The survey page also features the detect location feature(click on globe icon).</p>
   </li>
   <li>
-    <p>All your data will be stored in Firebase Realtime DB.</p>
+    <p>All the data is stored in Firebase RealtimeDB.</p>
   </li>
   <li>
-    <p>Your data will help us improve & implement machine learning models in the app in future.</p>
+    <p>This data will help us improve & train machine learning models in the app in future.</p>
   </li>
 </ul>
 <br>